 Building is the second step in the ITSM implementation checklist.
 This is where the actual work of implementing the service desk and its processes takes place.
 At this stage, you’ll need to use all the information gathered on Step 1 to design the service desk system.
 Thus, it’s crucial that you create a solid foundation from the start.

-Designing the workflow
+Designing the workflow and developing the solution

 If you’re building a new service desk for an existing team, make sure the new solution smoothly augments their existing flow.
 And if you’re attempting to consolidate your current ITSM tool or building a new team instead, make sure the software is highly flexible and customizable.

-The ultimate goal is to automate as much as possible – the workflows, reporting, analytics, documentation, everything.
+At this stage, you should also consider every integration you might need, such as asset management software, Zapier, integrations with other tools of your company (like Microsoft Teams), etc. The ultimate goal is to automate as much as possible – the workflows, reporting, analytics, documentation, everything.
 Aim to reduce the workload and required resources as much as possible.

-Well, this is the kind of step you don’t need to be featured on a checklist – hopefully.
 If you have scarce resources, follow our advice and prioritize only your must-have features to develop an MVP.
 There’s plenty of time, later on, to add the other features as per the resources available.

 Updating the service catalog